 Class A Common Stock.
 The Class A common stock is listed on the New York Stock Exchange.
-With the exception of Class A common stock held by our affiliates and unvested shares of Class A common stock held by our employees, the Class A common stock is freely transferable.
+With the exception of Class A common stock held by our affiliates, the Class A common stock is freely transferable.

 Class B Common Stock.
 The Class B common stock (together with an equal number of Class B common units of Artisan Partners Holdings) is transferrable only to family members or certain estate planning vehicles of the transferor.
 For a description of the treatment of Class B common units held by our employee-partners upon the termination of the employment of an employee-partner, see "Description of Capital Stock-Common Stock-Class B Common Stock".